-High dose corticosteroids (typically 16mg dexamethasone PO stat, then 8mg BD thereafter) should be given immediately to improve the patient’s functional prognosis, alongside a PPI for gastric protection.
+High dose corticosteroids should be given immediately to improve the patient’s functional prognosis, alongside a PPI for gastric protection.

 Following imaging, an immediate referral to neurosurgery and an oncological opinion will need to be sought as required.
-If the patient is fit enough, surgery is the definitive treatment option for MSCC via decompression, and depending on the sensitivity of the tumour, radiotherapy and chemotherapy may also be started concurrently.
+If the patient is fit enough, surgery is the definitive treatment option for MSCC via decompression; in cases of malignancy, depending on the sensitivity of the tumour, radiotherapy and chemotherapy may also be started concurrently.

 The prognosis of MSCC depends on the extent that the disease has progressed before decompression, as well as the underlying cause.
 One of the best indicators of prognosis is mobility state at the time of treatment; 90% of ambulatory patients will remain mobile, whereas only a third of non-ambulatory patients at presentation will regain an ability to walk.

 Due to the nature of metastatic disease, it is likely that a patient will be in an advanced phase of cancer, if this is the underlying cause.
 Therefore, the survival rates for MSCC patients tend to be only approximately 6 months after the onset.

 - Acute spine cord compression is caused by any pathology that leads to compression of the spinal cord

 - Clinical history and examination are important in differentiating between ASCC from a simple disc herniation